-Global pressures and decreased time-to-market challenge manufacturers to embrace Lean concepts and use innovations to maximize their competitive effectiveness.
+Kerri A. Nitzschke Product Line Manager-Eaton Global pressures and decreased time-to-market challenge manufacturers to embrace Lean concepts and use innovations to maximize their competitive effectiveness.
 Recent technology advancements intended to modernize conventional control panel wiring are transforming how panels are designed, built, commissioned, and maintained (see Figure 1).

 Figure 1.
-Recent innovations in control panel wiring methods can reduce the costs of manufacturing and ownership.
+Recent control panel innovations offer significant improvements over conventional control panel wiring methods, which can reduce the costs of manufacturing and ownership

 Every year, the bar is raised on competitiveness.
-New technologies and innovations, and more effective manufacturing practices, propel us to higher levels of productivity.
-The U.S. Bureau of Labor Statistics reported that labor productivity increased in 83 percent of the 86 manufacturing industries studied in 2010, with 57 percent of these industries posting productivity gains of 6.1 percent or more as opposed to 2009, when 40 percent of industries recorded productivity losses.
+New technologies, innovations, and more effective manufacturing practices propel us to higher levels of productivity.
+The U.S. Bureau of Labor Statistics reported that labor productivity increased in 83% of the 86 manufacturing industries studied in 2010, with 57% of these industries posting productivity gains of 6.1% or more as opposed to 2009, when 40% of industries recorded productivity losses.

 It is no surprise then that productivity is among the top five priorities for companies.
 The CEO Institute reports that the top five issues that keep CEOs awake at night include: